-Review the following guide to make the most out of your visit to the Revs Institute in Naples, Florida.
-We can't wait to see you.
+Review the following guidelines to make the most of your visit to Revs Institute in Naples, Florida.
+We look forward to your visit.

 Visitors should plan for 1.5—2 hours to experience each gallery in its entirety.
 The last available appointment each day is at 2:00 pm and the museum closes at 4 pm.
-Purchase of admission implies consent by visitors to be photographed, and for visitor’s likeness to be used in the Revs Institute’s promotional materials without compensation or further consent.
+Purchase of admission implies consent by visitors to be photographed, and for visitors’ likeness to be used in Revs Institute’s promotional materials without compensation or further consent.

 Our collections are stored at a consistent and controlled temperature and relative humidity.
 Most visitors find the temperature refreshing, but if you are easily chilled, we recommend long pants, sweaters, or other appropriate attire for a cool indoor climate.

 Below is a map of the museum, which shows the three floors of the Revs Institute.

 All visitors and groups enter and exit by the double glass doors at the front of the building, accessible by the brick walkways from each parking lot.
 Revs Institute is a fully accessible facility, with ground-level entry and an elevator available to the upper levels.
 Handicapped parking is provided in both lots, and two wheelchairs are available for tours if needed.

 Some vehicles will not be in the galleries because of maintenance, restoration, or exhibition elsewhere.
 View weekly display update.